vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/Book_3.md

 ___________

+[^436]: In 2-50, he is referred to as Yozaemon.

 **10-26.** The priest Ryōzan wrote a summary of Lord Ryūzōji Takanobu’s military exploits.
 Another priest saw his record and censured him by saying: “It’s ill-advised for a priest to write about a military general.
 Notwithstanding how eloquent his writing may be, he will most likely misunderstand a famous general’s mind on account of his unfamiliarity with military affairs.
 Accordingly, it would be woeful to convey false impressions of a famous general to future generations \[through an amateur’s interpretation\].”

 ___________

 **10-56.** A certain man said, “There is a poem from the shrine \[of Sugawara no Michizane\][^437] that goes: ‘If one follows the path of sincerity in his heart, although he may not pray, will the deities not watch over him?’
 What can ‘path of sincerity’ possibly mean?”
 Another man answered.
 “As you appear to be partial to poetry, allow me to respond in verse.
 ‘Inasmuch as all things in this world are deceptive, sincerity is revealed only in death.’
 Living as if already dead is how to embody the path of sincerity.”

+[^437]: Sugawara-no-Michizane \(845–903\) was a prominent court scholar and famous poet during the Heian period \(794–1185\).
+After he contested the powerful Fujiwara hegemony in court, he died in exile for being accused of “plotting against the throne.”
+A number of subsequent misfortunes at court were attributed to his angry spirit.
+He was posthumously pardoned and awarded the highest court rank to pacify his ghost.
+He is revered now as the patron saint of scholarship.

 ___________